Lee--Yang zeroes of the Curie--Weiss ferromagnet, unitary Hermite polynomials, and the backward heat flow: Main results

-We are now going to describe the global limiting distribution of zeroes of $Z_n(\beta, h)$, the partition function of the Curie-Weiss model defined in~\eqref{eq:curie_weiss_part_funct_def}.
-We consided the so-called Lee-Yang zeroes, that is we fix real $\beta>0$ and allow $h$ to be complex.
-By the Lee-Yang theorem, all zeroes are purely imaginary; see~\eqref{eq:curie_weiss_part_funct_reduction_hermite} and Lemma~\ref{lem:no_zeroes_in_D}.
+We are now going to describe the global limiting distribution of zeroes of $Z_n(\beta, h)$, the partition function of the Curie--Weiss model defined in~\eqref{eq:curie_weiss_part_funct_def}.
+We consided the so-called Lee--Yang zeroes, that is we fix real $\beta>0$ and allow $h$ to be complex.
+By the Lee--Yang theorem, all zeroes are purely imaginary; see~\eqref{eq:curie_weiss_part_funct_reduction_hermite} and Lemma~\ref{lem:no_zeroes_in_D}.
 Observe also that $Z_n(\beta, h +\pi \ii) = \eee^{\pi \ii n} Z_n(\beta, h)$ by~\eqref{eq:curie_weiss_part_funct_def} implying that the zeros are periodic with period $\pi \ii$. \begin{corollary} Fix $\beta>0$.
-For the partition function of the Curie-Weiss model, the following convergence holds vaguely on $\R$:
+For the partition function of the Curie--Weiss model, the following convergence holds vaguely on $\R$:

 Here, $\nu_\beta$ is a measure on $\R$ which is invariant under the shifts $h\mapsto h + \pi \ell$, $\ell\in \Z$, and is characterized by $\nu_\beta(A) = \fnorm_{4\beta} ( - \eee^{2 \ii A})$ for every Borel set $A\subset (-\frac{\pi}{2}, \frac{\pi}{2}]$, where $\fnorm_{4\beta}$ is the free unitary normal distribution on the unit circle with parameter $\sigma^2 = 4\beta$; see Section~\ref{sec:free_unitary_normal}. \end{corollary} \begin{proof} Let $f:\R \to \R$ be a continuous function with compact support.
 Define $f^*(y):= \sum_{\ell\in \Z} f(y + \pi \ell)$ for $y\in (-\frac{\pi}{2}, \frac{\pi}{2}]$.
 Let also $\psi: \bT \to (-\frac{\pi}{2}, \frac{\pi}{2}]$ be the inverse map of $y\mapsto -\eee^{2\ii y}$.
 Then, by~\eqref{eq:curie_weiss_part_funct_reduction_hermite},